2011–12 Segunda División: Promotion play-offs

 This promotion phase (known as Promoción de ascenso) was to determine the third team which was promoted to 2012–13 La Liga.
 Teams placed between third and sixth position (excluding reserve teams) took part in the promotion play-offs.
 Fifth placed faced against the fourth, while the sixth positioned team faced against the third.
 The first leg of the semi-finals was played on 6 June with the best positioned team playing at home the second leg was played on 10 June.
-The final was also be two-legged, with the first leg on 13 June and the second leg on 16 June, with the best positioned team also playing at home the second leg.
+The final was also two-legged, with the first leg on 13 June and the second leg on 16 June, with the best positioned team also playing at home the second leg.
 This season was introduced the rule in which if a tie was drawn on aggregate and was still drawn after extra time, round of penalties was not used, instead the best positioned team advanced to next round.
 Valladolid and Alcorcón played the final phase, where Valladolid was winner and promoted to La Liga after a two-year absence.
 Córdoba and Hércules were eliminated in semi-finals.